Build-Week-African-Marketplace-2020/back-end/README.md

 mp/products/:id -- A GET request to grab a specific product by id to see it's details

-mp/categories -- A GET request to get a list of all available categories mp/categories/:id -- A GET request to grab a specific category by id
+mp/categories -- A GET request to get a list of all available categories

+mp/categories/:id -- A GET request to grab a specific category by id

+mp/categories(POST) -- A POST request to create a new category for products to be placed if need.
+This is a protected route so the user needs to be logged in.